ThomasM2568/BlinkyBlocks/README.md

 - **Ring and Color Step Tracking**:
   The circle sequence uses `ring_step_seen` and `color_step_seen` to store the last step processed.
   Any repeated token (from stale or delayed paths) is disregarded, maintaining a clean traversal path.

-Together, these constraints ensure that all broadcasts, tokens, and propagation waves terminate gracefully without feedback or message storms.

 ---